ansys/pymapdl/doc/source/user_guide/hpc.rst

 ===============================
-High performance clusters (HPC)
+High performance computing (HPC)
 ===============================

-In this page, an overview on how to use PyMAPDL in HPC clusters is presented.
+This page provides an overview on how to use PyMAPDL in HPC clusters.
-At the moment, only SLURM scheduler is considered.
-However, many of the assumptions for this scheduler might apply to other schedulers like PBS, SGE, or LSF.
+While it only considers the SLURM scheduler, many of the assumptions for this scheduler might apply to other schedulers, such as PBS, SGE, or LSF.

 .. include:: hpc_slurm.rst